 Ebensburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ebensburg is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ebensburg who work in office and administrative support (16.53%), healthcare (10.43%), and management occupations (9.22%).
+Overall, Ebensburg is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Ebensburg who work in office and administrative support (14.63%), management occupations (13.85%), and teaching (10.03%).

-The education level of Ebensburg citizens is very high relative to the national average among all cities (21.84%): 34.09% of adults in Ebensburg have a bachelor's degree or even advanced degree.
+The population of Ebensburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.25% of adults in Ebensburg have a bachelor's degree or even advanced degree.

 The people who call Ebensburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ebensburg residents report their race to be White, followed by Black or African-American.
+The greatest number of Ebensburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Ebensburg include Irish, Italian, Polish, and Slovak.

 The most common language spoken in Ebensburg is English.
 Other important languages spoken here include Spanish and Polish.